Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Discussion

-Here, time is no longer an input coordinate but a trajectory on a parameter-conditioned latent manifold.
-This transforms static fusion into dynamic fusion.
+where time is represented by a trajectory in a parameter-conditioned latent space.
+The reformulation changes static coordinate regression into latent time integration.

-Conceptually, this shift aligns the representation with the mathematical structure of PDEs, which define flows in function space.
-The learned vector field approximates the generator of this flow.
-Therefore, temporal extrapolation becomes an integration problem rather than a coordinate regression problem.
+Conceptually, the shift aligns the representation with the finite-horizon flow structure of the tested evolutionary PDEs.
+The learned vector field can be interpreted as a data- and physics-regularized latent evolution model.
+Therefore, temporal extrapolation is evaluated as a latent integration problem rather than as coordinate regression outside the training interval.

-\paragraph{\textbf{Parameter-induced stiffness and spectral bias}}
+\paragraph{\textbf{Parameter-induced stiffness and spectral bias.}}

-A central difficulty in parameterized PDE learning is that parameters often alter not only solution magnitude but also spectral content.
-For instance, decreasing viscosity or increasing convection coefficients introduces high-frequency modes.
-This intensifies spectral bias in MLP-based solvers, which preferentially learn low-frequency components.
+A central challenge in parameterized PDE learning is that parameters alter both solution magnitude and spectral content.
+For instance, decreasing viscosity or increasing convection parameters introduces high-frequency modes.
+The resulting high-frequency content intensifies spectral bias in MLP-based solvers, which preferentially learn low-frequency components.

-Auto-decoding partially mitigates this by overfitting latent codes per instance, but it does not resolve spectral bias structurally.
-Moreover, under parameter shifts, the latent space may not capture new spectral regimes.

-Dynamic manifold fusion offers a distinct mechanism.
-Because the vector field is conditioned continuously on parameter embeddings, the learned dynamics can adjust how high-frequency components evolve.
-This decouples parameter-induced stiffness from coordinate-based regression difficulty.

-To our knowledge, DLDMF is the first physics-informed framework that unifies: (i) explicit parameter manifold encoding, (ii) intrinsic continuous-time latent dynamics, and (iii) elimination of test-time optimization, thereby addressing parameter-induced stiffness and long-term temporal extrapolation within a single coherent geometric model.